 Its weakness is that the gun dangles freely when it is not held in place.
 When single-points are on the move and not supported, they’ve been known to interfere with movement and even tweak the frank and beans in some painful instances.
 For those who need to carry their rifles for long stretches of time, you’ll want to know that single-points offer very little in terms of weight distribution, making them uncomfortable to use for long periods of time.

-Negatives Dangles the carbine when not being held; poor weight distribution.
+- Negatives: Dangles the carbine when not held; poor weight distribution.

 Two-Point Gun Slings

 The modern two-point is probably the most popular style sling to use with carbines today.
-Modern two-point slings differ from traditional types in that they are equipped with adjustment loops or hardware to quickly allow for length adjustment.
-They are connected at two points: one at the front and one on the stock of the carbine, either directly to the carbine or with quick-detach hardware.
+Modern two-point slings differ from traditional types in that they feature adjustment loops or hardware to quickly allow for length adjustment.
+They connect at two points: One at the front and one on the stock of the carbine, either directly to the carbine or with quick-detach hardware.
 Depending on your method of attachment, specialized sling mounts may be required.
 There are several ways you can wear a two-point sling, including over one shoulder, across the front of the body with the carbine resting diagonally on your back or across your body with the carbine on your front side.